As the Software-as-a-Service industry continues to evolve, the marketing challenges confronting companies become increasingly complex.

 Next, you must utilize your product usage data to prompt users to upgrade to the premium plans.
 Spotify is a great example of a brand that does just that.

 This prompt is super contextual.
 It utilizes product usage data to pitch premium plans at the perfect time.
-That translates to more conversions.
+That can translate to more conversions.

 Of course, you can also enhance your SaaS email marketing strategy to target users in the freemium plan and market your premium packages.
 Grammarly does this, as shown below.
 They also give users a discount code to make the offer as convincing as possible.